The Realm defines, which user database is used to authenticate the users.

 It is also possible to select "Enable Group Addresses" for Active Directory Authentication Servers in the advanced tab of the Realm Konfiguration

-This way, the user has Access to all alias addresses that are configured via groups in the active directory
+This way, the user has Access to all alias addresses that are configured via exchange distribution or security groups

 These addresses can then be selected in the Userinterface,Webinterface,Outlook Addin or Mobile App via Maildepot -> "Select deputy" and be used for Maildepot queries